rothgar/justingarrison.com/content/blog/petaflop-cluster.md

 ---
 title: "PETaflop cluster"
-description: "AI can cause back pain."
+description: "AI is a pain in the back."
 date: 2025-11-10
 images: [/img/petaflop-banner.jpg]
 thumbnail: /img/petaflop-banner.jpg